 No hearing was held.
 In a letter dated October 5, 2004, The Adjutant General of Texas, Lieutenant General Wayne Marty, informed Major Walch of the acceptance of the recommendation for Walch's dismissal.
 Marty informed Walch that his service would be characterized as honorable.
-Once Walch was discharged as a Texas Air National Guardsman, he was ineligible to be a civilian National Guard technician.
+Once Walch was discharged as a Texas Air National Guardsman, he was ineligible to be a civilian National Guard technician - ineligibility that we will discuss below.